DOSAYGO-Research/irradix/paper.md

-# A Comparative Study of Integer Compression: VByte vs. Phi-Based Encoding for Large Numbers
+# Outperforming VByte for Very Large Integers using Phi-Based Encoding

 ## Abstract
+VByte[^1] is a widely-used integer compression algorithm known for its speed and simplicity.
 This study compares the efficiency of two integer compression algorithms—VByte and a Phi-based encoding method—specifically targeting large numbers ranging from 50 to 100 digits.
 The results demonstrate that the Phi-based method outperforms VByte in terms of bit expansion for large integers, highlighting its potential for specialized applications.

 ## Introduction
 Integer compression is critical in various applications, particularly when dealing with large datasets.
 This study explores the performance of VByte, a widely-used compression algorithm, against a custom Phi-based encoding algorithm.
 The hypothesis is that the Phi-based method would perform better with large numbers due to its unique structure.